 The Chairman of SE PT 44 introduced the results of the compatibility studies between Broadband DA2GC and BFWA in the frequency band 5 855-5 875 MHz (FM48(12)011).

-Based on the calculations, the current conclusion is that the emissions from the DA2GC AS (aircraft station, according to the ETSI SRDoc. and to the Aero3G contributions) will interfere the BFWA system.
+Based on the calculations, the current conclusion is that the emissions from the DA2GC AS (aircraft station, according to the ETSI TR 103 054 and to the Aero3G contributions) will interfere the BFWA system.
 Further studies are being undertaken.
 In the other direction (BFWA to DA2GC AS) compatibility may be achieved in case of a BFWA CS, when the altitude of the AS is above 3 000 m.
-In case of the BFWA TS as the interfering system and the DA2GC (ETSI) system as the victim station, interference can still be observed until an aircraft altitude of about 3 900 m is achieved.
+In case of the BFWA TS as the interfering system and the DA2GC (ETSI TR 103 054) system as the victim station, interference can still be observed until an aircraft altitude of about 3 900 m is achieved.
 The calculation also show that the protection level of the aircraft receiver from the Aero3G system caused by emissions of a BFWA TS (Terminal Station) is exceeded significantly, which means that even at an aircraft altitude of 10 000 m interference may be observed.
 The situation will be worse by taking into account the aggregate effect in both interference directions.

-Although the 5.8 GHz band does not look very promising for the time being, the meeting had the view that more detailed studies could be carried out if detailed and up-to-date information on the BFWA usage within CEPT were available.
+Although the 5.8 GHz band does not look very promising for the time being, the meeting had the view that more detailed studies could be carried out for the alternative DA2GC system (ETSI SRDoc expected soon and for the Aero3G system), if detailed and up-to-date information on the BFWA usage within CEPT were available.
 Therefore it is proposed to adopt a Questionnaire during the next WG FM meeting in April on BFWA at 5.8 GHz.
 The Draft Questionnaire will be developed by correspondence until the WG FM meeting.

 WG FM is invited:

-(5) To adopt the Draft WG FM Questionnaire on the frequency band 5 855-5 875 MHz as provided in document [FM48(12)014].
+(5) To note the results achieved so far for the band 5 855-5 875 MHz and to adopt the Draft WG FM Questionnaire on the frequency band 5 855-5 875 MHz as provided in document FM48(12)014.